 - a.
-The signpost shallmust be placed in the road right-of-way a minimum of three horizontal feet from any above ground or underground utility or equipment line.
-The installer shallmust be responsible for contacting "Miss Utility" (1-800-552-7001 or 811) before installing signs.
-At the intersection of a primary and secondary road or in the eventif a road name changes at an intersection of two secondary roads, two sign locations are to be used.
+To minimize the number of separate signs, co-location of road name signs on existing sign posts is encouraged. - b.
+The signpost shall must be placed in the road right-of-way a minimum of at least three horizontal feet from any above ground or underground utility or equipment line.
+The installer shall be responsible for contacting must contact "Miss Utility" (1-800-552-7001 or 811) before installing signs.
+At the intersection of a primary and secondary road or in the event if a road name changes at an intersection of two secondary roads, two sign locations are to be used.
 For all new roads, a minimum of two signs are required at every intersection.
-The signpost shallmust be located on the right-hand side of the street for a right turn onto the secondary road, where possible.
-The sign shallmust be a minimum of five horizontal feet on the centerline radius of the curve from the outer edge of the pavement for roads without ditch lines.
+The signpost shall must be located on the right-hand side of the street for a right turn onto the secondary road, where possible.
+The sign shall must be a minimum of five horizontal feet on the centerline radius of the curve from the outer edge of the pavement for roads without ditch lines.
 The sign must be installed behind an existing ditch line while remaining within the road right-of-way.
-Those On roads that have with ditch lines less than three feet from the edge of pavement-will have, signs will be placed two horizontal feet back from the ditch line.
+Those On roads that have with ditch lines less than three feet from the edge of pavement, signs will have signs be placed two horizontal feet back from the ditch line.
 (See "Detail A" for diagram).
 For urban road sections with curb and gutter, the signpost will be placed behind the edge of the curb and five horizontal feet on the centerline radius of the curve from the edge of pavement.
 If a sidewalk is adjacent to the curb, then the signpost will be placed behind the sidewalk and within the right-of-way.
-Signs and posts shallmust not obstruct handicapped ramps or wheelchair loading areas in the vertical or horizontal direction. - b.
-At the intersection of two secondary roads, only one sign location is to be used except as otherwise required in Section 3Part III of this Manual.
-This is to be the right-hand corner of the intersection for inbound traffic to the subdivision (see "Detail A" for diagram). - c.
+Signs and posts shall must not obstruct handicapped wheelchair ramps or wheelchair loading areas in the vertical or horizontal direction. - c.
+At the intersection of two secondary roads, only one sign location is to be used except as otherwise required in Section 3 Part III of this Manual.
+This is to be the right-hand corner of the intersection for inbound traffic to the subdivision (see "Detail A" for diagram). - d.
 The County Engineer may allow an alternate sign location upon finding that due to existing site conditions, the foregoing locational requirements cannot be practicably met, or that an alternate location will equally or better serve the purposes of this Manual.
-Any alternate location must be confirmed with theis subject to County Engineer approval prior to installation of the sign.
+An Any alternate location must be confirmed with the is subject to County Engineer approval prior to installation of the sign.